clwelch03/BH-superradiance/README.md

-hi it's black hole superradiance time! currently this is a little toy project to reproduce what's in arxiv/1908.02312, but eventually it'll be interesting
+currently this is a little toy project to reproduce what's in arxiv/1908.02312, but eventually it'll be interesting